-2 Complete this line if you would like a rate of withholding that is different from the default withholding rate.
-See the instructions on page 2 and the Marginal Rate Tables below for additional information.
-Enter the rate as a whole number (no decimals) 2 %
+2 Complete this line if you would like a rate of withholding that is different from the default withholding lf needed, rate.
+See the instructions on page 2 and the Marginal Rate Tables below for additional information. enter a rate on Enter the rate as a whole number (no decimals) 2 the ACI form %